‘General Hospital’ Spoilers For Next 2 Weeks: Valentin Wants Ava To Clear His Name? Griffin To The Rescue

 Secrets And Threats

 General Hospital spoilers for the upcoming week reveal Liz will have a shocking encounter.
 Liz will try to keep her cool, but she will feel scared about what happened.
 It’s still unclear what this threat might be, although Sam might have something to do with it.
-Despite the looming threats, Liz will continue to put her faith on Franco.
+Despite the looming threats, Liz will continue to put her faith in Franco.
 For the week of September 25, spoilers tease Liz’s high spirits will return.

 Meanwhile, spoilers tease Franco will be the keeper of an important secret.
 This secret might be related to the twin drama with Jason, a story which will unfold in the upcoming months.
 Franco will also lean on Scott for support.
 With everything going on in his life, he could use someone who will act as his sounding board.